How to Manage Remote Work-Life Balance Effectively

 7. Build a travel reset routine

-As I mentioned earlier, the laptop lifestyle can be exhausting and not as glamorous as it seems on social media (*Cue all the shocked faces).
+As I mentioned earlier, working from anywhere can be exhausting and not as glamorous as it seems on social media (*Cue all the shocked faces).

 Packing and living out of a suitcase often feels overwhelming, airports can be frustrating, flying can trigger anxiety and arriving in a new country can be a sensory overload.